Azure-Samples/real-time-monitoring-and-observability-for-media/docs/6_running_tests_locally.md

 # How to run test files locally

+On the VS Code ensure pytest plugin is installed.
+It will automatically detects all test files in the project folder.
+Follow the bellow steps to run the test

 ## Ctrl+Shift+P and Select a python version 3.9 on vs code

 1. Ctrl+Shift+P and select python interpreter